SzieberthAdam/baba-is-optimized/README.md

 wD
 ```

-This is the shortest solution to *Level 1: Where Do I Go?* done in 25 time units.
+This is the shortest solution of *Level 1: Where Do I Go?*, done in 25 time units.
 [See it in this repo](https://github.com/SzieberthAdam/baba-is-you-solutions/blob/master/BABA%20IS%20YOU/solutions/Level-1%2C%20Where%20Do%20I%20Go(q)%2C%2025.txt).
 [Watch the solution by Alayric](https://youtu.be/42OOvZxvH6k).
 You can count the lines one-by-one to get the time units the solution takes which is 25.